Introduction to Excel

 Pivot Tables and Pivot Charts:

-Allow for the analysis, summary and visualization of large amounts of data.
+Pivot tables are extremely valuable tools for businesses as they allow for the analysis, summary and visualization of large amounts of data.

-Data Model - Power Pivot:
+Data Model - Power Pivot and Power Query:

 Add fun to your Charts by using pictures in place of normal bars or columns.
 This Chart shows car sales for the first 9 months of the year and then includes a Linear Trendline to predict sales for Oct, Nov & Dec